140 Years of Excellence

 In 1883, Patrick Roger (P.R.)
 Cleary, an Irish immigrant, founded The Cleary School of Penmanship, who wanted to provide a vital business education.
 Cleary sought to give opportunity, a legacy he launched and which continues today on Cleary’s bustling campuses.

-For nearly 150 years, Cleary University has welcomed any and all students eager to build skills that will be competitive in the marketplace.
+For 140 years, Cleary University has welcomed any and all students eager to build skills that will be competitive in the marketplace.
 Cleary was the first independent college in Washtenaw County and the first college in Michigan to place a graduate in the public school system as a teacher of commercial subjects.

 Over time, Cleary evolved in name and location to become Cleary Business College (1912) and later Cleary University (2002).
 Owen J. Cleary became president in 1940 and in 1952, was elected Michigan Secretary of State while continuing to lead Cleary College.